shuaibiyy/awesome-tf/README.md

 - [Orchestrating Containers with Terraform and Consul](https://www.infoq.com/presentations/terraform-consul) - Mitchell Hashimoto shows how Terraform can be used to deploy and scale containerized workloads.
 - [Production ChaosMonkey with Terraform](https://www.youtube.com/watch?v=CPI6W3LK0-g) - How DigitalOcean uses Terraform to run production integration tests.
 - [Running a Terraform Environment at Scale](https://www.youtube.com/watch?v=3JVGSq7QIS0) - Running Terraform at scale with hundreds of AWS accounts.
-- [Setup Continuous Integration for a Terraform module](https://www.youtube.com/watch?v=vuJ6bjYKUcA) - Example of using CI with Kitchen-Terraform to test, tag and publish our Terraform module which creates a Google Compute Instance.
+- [Setup Continuous Integration for a Terraform module](https://www.youtube.com/watch?v=vuJ6bjYKUcA) - Example of using CI with Kitchen-Terraform to test, tag and publish our Terraform module, which creates a Google Compute Instance.
 - [State of Terraform Providerland](https://www.youtube.com/watch?v=ar1PF5iDtbg) - How Terraform providers work and how to write one.
 - [Terraform At Scale](https://www.youtube.com/watch?v=RldRDryLiXs) - How Segment uses Terraform.
 - [Terraform w/ Lee Trout](https://www.youtube.com/watch?v=p2ESyuqPw1A) - Focuses on development patterns and how to effectively structure Terraform code.